 Most staff and non-faculty academics have 12-month appointments, however most University (non-hospital) faculty members have 9-month (a.k.a.
 3Q) appointments.
-A 9/12 appointment means that an employee earns his/her salary over nine months or three quarters, but the distribution of the salary is equalized over 12 months.
-Mathematically, the monthly distribution of a 9/12 appointee's salary is really 75% of his/her actual earned monthly salary.
+A 9/12 appointment means that an employee earns their salary over nine months or three quarters, but the distribution of the salary is equalized over 12 months.
+Mathematically, the monthly distribution of a 9/12 appointee's salary is really 75% of their actual earned monthly salary.

 For example: a 9/12 appointee with a $120,000 annual salary would earn a monthly salary of $13,333.33 October-June, but would receive a $10,0000 paycheck each month October-September (assuming no salary increase).